 When asked about Scotland, we think of green highlands, Scotch (whiskey), kilts, Braveheart and two big Scottish cities that are told to compete with each other: Edinburgh and Glasgow (here in alphabetical order).

 Only ten minutes later (by car).
 The hills are getting higher and higher.
-We entered Scottish Highlands.
+We entered the Scottish Highlands.
 The picture was made in mid-August.
-Some weeks later those darker stains in the green grass will turn violet.
+Some weeks later, those darker stains in the green grass will turn violet.
 The hills and mountains are covered not only with grass but also with heather.

-Unfortunately we did not plan much time for this city, as we wanted to spent the night in Stirling to get to its castle in the very morning before it gets crowded.
-If I had to plan the trip once again I would try to get there in the evening, enjoy a Scottish party, in the morning sight see in the city, go to Stirling, climb to the William Wallace monument (>>>), spent the night in Stirling (the views are breathtaking), and visit the Stirling castle (>>>) the next morning.
+Unfortunately, we did not plan much time for this city, as we wanted to spend the night in Stirling to get to its castle in the very morning before it gets crowded.
+If I had to plan the trip once again I would try to get there in the evening, enjoy a Scottish party, in the morning sightsee in the city, go to Stirling, climb to the William Wallace monument (>>>), spent the night in Stirling (the views are breathtaking), and visit the Stirling castle (>>>) the next morning.

 The next day was about highlands and lakes.
 We crossed the most beautiful part of Scottish Highlands called Glen Coe or Glen of Weeping (>>>).
-Afterwards we drove alongside the Caledonian Canal that it is a waterway consisting of natural lakes and artificial canals (>>>).
+Afterward, we drove alongside the Caledonian Canal that it is a waterway consisting of natural lakes and artificial canals (>>>).
 One of its lakes is the famous Loch Ness.

-On our way we stopped at one of the small cities on the Caledonian Canal called Fort William.
+On our way, we stopped at one of the small cities on the Caledonian Canal called Fort William.
 The houses on the picture were typical for the region.

 A bit of window shopping at the kilt shop.
-If you asked yourself what was a sporran – you can see it on the picture.
+If you asked yourself what a sporran was – you can see it on the picture.
 It is a small bag worn with a kilt.